 yarn remove lodash

-When setting up a project, install all dependencies from package.json:
+When cloning a project or restoring dependencies, install all packages from the existing package.json:

 yarn install